 After listening to the individual’s point-of-view and feedback on what can be done to positively impact their experience, determine the best approach to providing a solution.
 If this means having a housekeeper return to a room, providing a new, hot meal, or replacing a piece of linen, make sure the next steps happen quickly.
 While there are bound to be misses within any operation, it’s how an organization responds that can make all the difference.

-Oakley Smith joined HHS in 2017 as the Regional Director of Patient Experience.
+Oakley Smith joined HHS in 2017 as the Vice President of Experience Quality.
 Oakley is a Registered Dietitian Nutritionist and has extensive experience working with patient satisfaction in the realms of both food and nutrition and environmental services.
 She earned a Bachelor of Science in Food and Nutrition Sciences and a Bachelor of Arts in Spanish from Middle Tennessee State University, and will graduate with a Master of Science in Nutrition from Murray State University in 2019.